harshhhhh10/SOC-SIEM-Lab-Threat-Detection-Monitoring/README.md

 ```
 *(Note: Used the `coalesce` function because Windows logs are inconsistent with IP field names across different versions).*

-* **Action Taken:** Created a Scheduled Alert to trigger if >5 failed logins occur from a single IP within 5 minutes.
+* **Action Taken:** Created a Scheduled Alert on the failed-logon search, configured to fire and log the event when results are returned.

 ### Attack 2: Malicious PowerShell Execution (T1059.001)
 * **Simulation:** Executed a hidden PowerShell command simulating a fileless malware downloader (`-Exec Bypass -WindowStyle Hidden`).